General , Wills

 Legacy giving

-Following on from point 6 is that your Will is a great time to think about charitable giving.
-You have an opportunity to contribute to a social cause, community project, education, preservation, the environment, church, healthcare, the list goes on.
-It’s an unfortunate wasted opportunity to not at least think about charitable giving as part of your estate plan.
+Your Will is an opportunity to contribute to causes you care about — social causes, community projects, education, preservation, the environment, healthcare, or your church.
+It is an unfortunate missed opportunity to not at least consider charitable giving as part of your estate plan.

 Write your Will